Mahmoud-Aziz/GamesApp/README.md

 - [ ] When using UIActivityIndicator in Games view controller, the app cruches after trying to search due to nil value for the IBOutlet of the indicator.
 Added JGProgressHUD to Games screen temporary.

+- [X] Duplicated objects from core data in favorites.

+- [ ] Deleting an item in favorites doesn't work as expected.

 ## Work in progress

 - [X] README will be edited with more info.